madisongh/blissc/README.md

 -------------

-Known to build on Mac OS X 10.8 and 10.9 (using Xcode 4.6 and later) and Ubuntu 12.04 and later (32- or 64-bit).
+Known to build on Mac OS X 10.8 and 10.9 (using Xcode 4.6 and later) and Ubuntu 16.04 and later (64-bit).

-The code generator uses LLVM 3.3, 3.4, or 3.5, which you can download directly from llvm.org.
-On Mac OS, you can use the MacPorts llvm-3.x packages, although debugging is easier if you build against a copy of LLVM you have built yourself from source.
+The code generator uses LLVM 3.9, 4.0 or 5.0, which you can download directly from llvm.org.
+On Mac OS, you can use the MacPorts llvm packages, although debugging is easier if you build against a copy of LLVM you have built yourself from source.
+On Ubuntu systems, you can install one of the llvm-dev packages using apt.

 The build system uses Autoconf and Automake.
 On Mac OS X, you'll need to install these packages (e.g., through MacPorts).